A FEW OTHER EVENTS FOR

 - Melvil Dewey (1851â€“1931), creator of the Dewey Decimal classification system, was born on this day.
 Hence, itâ€™s Dewey Decimal Day.
 Read Bob the Alien Discovers the Dewey Decimal System by Sandy Donovan, illustrated by Martin Haake.

 December has been designated Read a New Book Month.
-During this month many hunt for new books from the 2012 publishing year to give as gifts.
-If you are one of those people take a look at the picture book biography, Monsieur Marceau, written by Leda Schubert and illustrated by Gerard Dubois.
+During this month many hunt for new books to give as gifts.
+If you are one of those people, take a look at the picture book biography, Monsieur Marceau, written by Leda Schubert and illustrated by Gerard Dubois, winner this year of NCTE’s Orbis Pictus Award.

 The story of a mime who does not speak could cause a problem for a biographer.
 But not in Leda Schubertâ€™s able hands.
 Readers learn that Marceau â€śthe superstar of silenceâ€ť used his body to talk for him.
 Born in France in 1923 Marceau became part of the French resistance during World War II, changing his last name from Mangel to Marceau so that people would not know he was Jewish.
 His father died in a concentration camp; his family members who returned from the camps did not speak about them.Â â€śPerhaps that, unconsciously, contributed towardsâ€ť a choice of silence, he once said.